 All from astonishing people who shared their knowledge, wisdom, and inspiration that can impact, change, and bring a greater understanding of us and the world.

-If you have never listened to The Inner Picture Stories Podcast, and you are wondering what this podcast is about, it is, to put it simply, a podcast about Life.
+If you have never listened to The IPS Podcast, and you are wondering what this podcast is about, it is, to put it simply, a podcast about Life.

 As you will soon come to realize while listening to this Five Bullet Points Episode covering Episodes 11-15, each episode challenges us to expand our thinking and learn more about ourselves and this world.